AvrahamRaviv/CB_hw/README.md

 For question 1:

-- The maximal number n that can be completed within 1 hour of computing time may depend on your system's speed and resources.
+- The maximal number n that can be completed within 1 hour is 4.

+- The maximal number n that can be completed within 2 hour is 5.

-- Similarly, the maximal number n that can be completed within 2, 4, or 8 hours of computing time will vary.
+- The maximal number n that can be completed within 4 hour is 5.

-For question 2:

-- The computation time will depend on the size and complexity of the input graph.
-The maximal number n that can be completed within the given time limits may vary.
+- The maximal number n that can be completed within 8 hour is 6.

-Please note that these time limits are approximate and can vary based on the efficiency of your system and the complexity of the computations.

 Feel free to explore the code, modify it as needed, and provide your own input graphs to test the programs.